biocypher/biochatter-paper/manuscript.md

 This contextual information is transparently displayed.
 Since this functionality requires a connection to a vector database system, we provide connectivity to a Milvus server, including a way to start the server in conjunction with a BioCypher knowledge graph and the BioChatter Light app in one Docker Compose workflow.

+An example use case of this functionality is available in [Supplementary Note 2: Retrieval-Augmented Generation] and on our website ([https://biochatter.org/vignette-rag/](https://biochatter.org/vignette-rag/)).

 ### Deployment of Open-Source Models

 To facilitate access to open-source models, we adopt a flexible deployment framework based on the Xorbits Inference API [@{https://github.com/xorbitsai/inference}].
 Xorbits Inference includes a large number of open-source models out of the box, and new models from Hugging Face Hub [@{https://huggingface.co/}] can be added using the intuitive graphical user interface.
-We use Xorbits Inference version 0.8.4 to deploy the benchmarked models, and we provide a Docker Compose repository to deploy the app on a Linux server with Nvidia GPUs ([https://github.com/biocypher/xinference-docker-builtin/](https://github.com/biocypher/xinference-docker-builtin/)).
+We used Xorbits Inference version 0.8.4 to deploy the benchmarked models, and we provide a Docker Compose repository to deploy the app on a Linux server with Nvidia GPUs ([https://github.com/biocypher/xinference-docker-builtin/](https://github.com/biocypher/xinference-docker-builtin/)).
 This Compose uses the multi-architecture image (for ARM64 and AMD64 chips) we provide on our Docker Hub organisation ([https://hub.docker.com/repository/docker/biocypher/xinference-builtin](https://hub.docker.com/repository/docker/biocypher/xinference-builtin)).
 On Mac OS with Apple Silicon chips, Docker does not have access to the GPU driver, and as such, Xinference needs to be deployed natively.